-- 2. Conduct the burning test for the thread as done in Task 1, identify if it is natural or synthetic.
-[Remember the precautions of keeping your head/body parts away from flame as some fibers burn very vigourously.
-Extinguish flames of any burning fibers in water; do not throw them anywhere else.] - 3.
-Separate the fibres out of the thread, as done in Task 1, and observe the fibres under a microscope.
+2. Conduct the burning test for the thread as done in Task 1, identify if it is natural or synthetic.
+[Remember the precautions of keeping your head/body parts away from flame as some fibres burn very vigorously.
+Extinguish flames of any burning fibres in water; do not throw them anywhere else.]

+3. Separate the fibres out of the thread, as done in Task 1, and observe the fibres under a microscope.